ananghudaya/Distributed-HGN/README.md

 This respository contains java classes for Distributed Hierarchical Graph Neuron (DHGN) implementation for simple pattern recognition application.

 DHGN is an associative memory network that comprises a number of modified Hierarchical Graph Neuron (HGN) subnets and a Stimulator/Interpreter Module (SI Module) node.
-Each HGN subnet consists of processing nodes known as Graph Neuron (GN).
+Each HGN subnet consists of processing nodes known as Graph Neuron (GN) in a pyramid-like structure (See references for more details).
 DHGN has been developed for distributed pattern recognition application, in which the respective recognition procedure can be applied in a distributed manner.

 This package is the DHGN Java version of original Graph Neuron (GN) algorithm.
 This program accepts multiple-value patterns (up to 10000 patterns tested) with multiple character input element.